camsaul/emacs-unicode-troll-stopper/README.md

 # Emacs Unicode Troll Stopper

 A minor mode for highlighting Unicode homoglyphs.
+Inspired by [vim-troll-stopper](https://github.com/vim-utils/vim-troll-stopper)

 ```
 Replace a semicolon (;) with a greek question mark (;) in your friend's